photoprism/photoprism-docs/docs/developer-guide/issues.md

 Don't hesitate to [contact us](../contact.md) if you want to work on something specific or need [help with a pull request](pull-requests.md).
-We kindly ask you not to [report bugs](index.md#creating-bug-reports) via GitHub Issues unless you are certain to have found a new issue that must be fixed directly in the app.
+We kindly ask you not to [report bugs](index.md#creating-bug-reports) via GitHub Issues unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.

 ### How to Write User Stories ###